-BVESI has a \$35.0 million revolving credit facility, which was amended in December 2021 to reduce the interest rate and fees charged, as well as extend the maturity date by one year to July 1, 2024.
-As of December 31, 2021, there was \$31.0 million outstanding under this facility.
-Borrowings made under this facility support BVESI's operations and capital expenditures.
+BVESI has a separate \$35.0 million revolving credit facility without a parent guaranty, which was amended in December 2021 to reduce the interest rate and fees charged, as well as to extend the maturity date by a year to July 1, 2024.
+As of December 31, 2022, there were \$22.0 million outstanding borrowings under this facility.
 Under the terms of the credit agreement, BVESI has the option to increase the facility by an additional \$15.0 million, subject to lender approval.
-Interest rates under this facility are generally based on LIBOR.
-Under the terms of the December 2021 amendment, upon discontinuation of a benchmark rate such as LIBOR, the lender may replace LIBOR with a benchmark rate replacement such as SOFR.
-Registrant does not believe the change from LIBOR to a new benchmark rate will have a material impact on financing costs.
-Registrant does not have any other borrowings or debt indexed to LIBOR.
+The CPUC requires BVESI to completely pay off all borrowings under its revolving credit facility within a 24-month period.
+BVESI's next pay-off period for its credit facility ends in September 2024.